 Who are desk assessments for?

-If you’re recovering from an injury or have a disability, it is particularly important to make sure your desk set up is right for you.
+If you’re suffering with ongoing or recurrent pain, recovering from an injury or have a disability, it is particularly important to make sure your desk set up is right for you.

 Why is this relevant for employers?